wettergrund/pandabank/README.md

 ---

-## 🏗 To be improved
+## 🏗 To be improved / known bugs

 - Bank loan
-  - No money sent to user
+  - Money not added to account balance
 - DataAccess.cs
   - Need clean up
 - Clean up of classes and overall structure
+- Currency exchange
+  - Working method for currency convertion, but not visible to the user

 ---